ManticoreGamesInc/platform-documentation/src/tutorials/abilities_advanced.md

         local UNARMED_STANCE = "unarmed_stance"
         ```

-6. Now that we've created our variables, we can get into the function writing!
+6. Now that we've created our variables, we can get into the function writing.
 We'll start with a function that sets the walking speed of the player while they are aiming.

     Type the following function below all the variables in your script.